 - The DSM perpetuates the myth that the medical-mechanistic model can simply be applied to psychology and that by precisely identifying and naming the problem, treatment and cure will follow.

-- Each diagnostic criterion in the DSM is part of an ever-changing list of symptoms compiled by "experts".
+- Each diagnostic criterion in the DSM is part of an ever-changing and expanding list of symptoms compiled by "experts".
 Some experts often represent special interests, such as pharmaceutical companies or certain brands of treatment modalities.
 It is not based on medical science, blood or other biological tests.
 The rationale seems to be: If you can describe a set of symptoms, then you can name a disease; and if you can name the disease, then you can claim it exists as a distinct "entity" with, eventually, a specific treatment tied to it.

 - Designing treatments only according to symptoms (i.e., those who experience a certain constellation of symptoms of depression or anxiety should be prescribed a pharmaceutical agent) is often ineffective, at best, but can also be dangerous.
 Medical science does not operate in such a manner.
-For example, the mere manifested symptoms of pneumonia do not differentiate between bacterial, viral, mychocardial or inhalation pneumonias.
+For example, the mere manifested symptoms of pneumonia do not differentiate between bacterial, viral, mychocardial and inhalation pneumonias.
 Choosing a treatment based only on a mere set of universal symptoms might lead one to prescribe antibiotics for viral pneumonia, or anti-viral agents for bacterial pneumonia, leading to the erroneous conclusion that neither medication works.
 The same is true for mental illness, as the sheer presence of anxiety does not tell us if this anxiety is healthy as in response to real threat, normal as in response to existential concern around issues of death or meaning, psychotic as in response to voices telling the person to kill himself, or neurotic as in response to self perpetuated irrational drama.
-Obviously, each condition requires a different intervention, or combination of interventions, which may include medications and/or existential, behavioral, cognitive therapy, relaxation training, etc. Just as medicine goes beyond a set of symptoms by looking at lab results, x-rays, sputum, scans, etc, the field of mental health needs to find more viable forms of diagnostic criteria in relationship to treatment.
+Obviously, each condition requires a different intervention, or combination of interventions, which may include medications and/or existential, behavioral, cognitive therapy, relaxation training, etc. Just as medicine goes beyond a set of symptoms by looking at lab results, X-rays, sputum, scans, etc., the field of mental health needs to find more viable forms of diagnostic criteria in relationship to treatment.

 - The DSM tends to ignore contextual factors in the development of symptoms and disorders.
 Some professionals have suggested a replacement of current diagnostic labels with descriptors such as "the consequences of poverty," "the consequences of violence," "the effects of homelessness and racism" or "the damage done by interpersonal discriminatory treatment."
-The DSM provides an axis on which "psychosocial stressors" can be listed, but in reality, Axes I and II are the focus of diagnosis and treatment.

 - Therapists, who uncritically follow the DSM medical model, are likely to place undue emphasis on individual emotional problems as causal factors rather than opening to the larger possibility that the individual is symptomatic due to familial, political or societal system dysfunctions.